GeoscienceAustralia/sira/_sources/ch02_concept_design.txt

    :align: center
    :width: 98%

-   Figure 2.2  Schematic of process linking component damage assessment to loss projection
+   Schematic of process linking component damage assessment to loss projection

 Four discrete sequential damage states are used for assessing system